mnebuerquo/create-python-app/README.md

 * [whalebrew](https://github.com/bfirsh/whalebrew)
     : Like homebrew, but using docker images to keep everything isolated.
 * Team Echo
     : The team I worked with at Kroger Digital.
-They're all rockstars.
+They use Docker for everything.

 # Issues and Pull Requests Welcome!